apache/airflow/docs/howto/operator/gcp/bigquery.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create DTS transfer configuration you can use :class:`airflow.contrib.operators.gcp_bigquery_dts_operator.BigQueryCreateDataTransferOperator`.
+To create DTS transfer configuration you can use :class:`airflow.gcp.operators.bigquery_dts.BigQueryCreateDataTransferOperator`.

-In the case of Airflow, the customer needs to create a transfer config with the automatic scheduling disabled and then trigger a transfer run using a specialized Airflow operator that will call StartManualTransferRuns API for example :class:`airflow.contrib.operators.gcp_bigquery_dts_operator.BigQueryDataTransferServiceStartTransferRunsOperator`.
+In the case of Airflow, the customer needs to create a transfer config with the automatic scheduling disabled and then trigger a transfer run using a specialized Airflow operator that will call StartManualTransferRuns API for example :class:`airflow.gcp.operators.bigquery_dts.BigQueryDataTransferServiceStartTransferRunsOperator`.
-:class:`airflow.contrib.operators.gcp_bigquery_dts_operator.BigQueryCreateDataTransferOperator` checks if automatic scheduling option is present in passed configuration.
+:class:`airflow.gcp.operators.bigquery_dts.BigQueryCreateDataTransferOperator` checks if automatic scheduling option is present in passed configuration.
 If present then nothing is done, otherwise it's value is set to ``True``.

-.. exampleinclude:: ../../../../airflow/contrib/example_dags/example_gcp_bigquery_dts.py
+.. exampleinclude:: ../../../../airflow/gcp/example_dags/example_bigquery_dts.py
     :language: python
     :start-after: [START howto_bigquery_dts_create_args]
     :end-before: [END howto_bigquery_dts_create_args]